What is a Good Blog Structure? (With On-page SEO)

 Meta Title

-• Include primary keywords in meta title.
+• Include primary keywords in the meta title.
 Keep it less than 600 px (~60 characters).

 Meta Description

-• Meta description should accurately describe what the post is about.
+• The meta description should accurately describe what the post is about.

-• You can include CTAs and words to gain attention of the reader.
+• You can include CTAs and words to gain the attention of the reader.

 Wrapping Up

-I hope this post was useful for you and present a good blog structure.
-If this structure does not fit in your differentiated case, let me know on the comments.
+I hope this post was useful for you and presented a good blog structure.
+If this structure does not fit your differentiated case, let me know in the comments.

-If you are looking to optimize your existing content on your website, you can read click on the link to read the post.
+If you want to optimize your existing content on your website, you can click on the link to read the post.

 Siddharth